 - Transparency in our sustainability performance.
 We encourage open dialogue on our sustainability activities.

 - Sourcing from companies that share our values around human rights, ethics and environmental responsibility.
-We expect our suppliers to comply with our Code of Conduct and meet our sustainability expectations, including Conflict Free sourcing.
+We expect our suppliers to demonstrate the principles expressed in our Code of Conduct and meet our sustainability expectations, including conflict-free sourcing.